 elses.
-The gem was inspired by Kleisli gem.
+The gem was inspired by the Kleisli gem.

 What is a monad, anyway?
 Simply, a monoid in the category of endofunctors.
-The term comes from Category Theory and there are beliefs monads are tough to understand or explain.
-It’s hard to say why people think so because you certainly don’t need to know Category Theory for using them, just like you don’t need it for, say, using functions.
+The term comes from category theory and some believe monads are tough to understand or explain.
+It’s hard to say why people think so because you certainly don’t need to know category theory for using them, just like you don’t need it for, say, using functions.

 Moreover, the best way to develop intuition about monads is looking at examples rather than learning theories.